 This is a good value.
 You only need to risk a small amount for the chance to win a large amount.
 As you can see, the fractional odds tell you nothing about the odds of actually winning your bet—they simply express the fraction of your stake you have a chance to win.
 In this case you can win 600%, so we express that as 6/1.

 Now let’s imagine that you see odds of 1/6.
-These odds can be interpreted as:
+These odds are interpreted as:

 I can win $1 / on a wager of $6.